Luigi Richetto

-Gioanni-Luigi Richetto (March 22, 1853 – December 14, 1901) was an Italian serial killer who murdered and dismembered four people in Lyon, France, between 1893 and 1899.
-He was arrested on January 9, 1900, and sentenced to life imprisonment in 1901; he was sent to serve his sentence at the Salvation Islands in French Guiana, where he died a few months later.
+Gioanni-Luigi Richetto (22 March 1853 – 14 December 1901) was an Italian serial killer who murdered and dismembered four people in Lyon, France, from 1893 to 1899.
+He was arrested on 9 January 1900, and sentenced to life imprisonment in 1901; he was sent to serve his sentence at the Salvation Islands in French Guiana, where he died a few months later.

 Biography

-Gioanni-Luigi Richetto was born on March 22, 1853, in Chianocco, Italy, the son of Luigi Richetto and Maddalena Giai.
+Gioanni-Luigi Richetto was born on 22 March 1853, in Chianocco, then in the Kingdom of Sardinia, the son of Luigi Richetto and Maddalena Giai.
 He was baptized the following day in the church of San Pietro Apostolo.

 His father, having spent all of his inheritance in "gambling, wine and debauchery" left for Turin and found a job in the tapestry section of the Royal House, from where he was sent back in 1866 or 1867, for theft of silver lamps in the Chapelle de Saint-Suaire.
-In May 1872, again detained for theft, he was declared as suffering from mania and dementia and admitted to the Royal Asylum of Aliénes in Turin, where he died on January 14, 1873.
-Richetto's mother would eventually also be admitted to that same asylum on January 11, 1881, diagnosed as suffering from "hysterical madness in a melancholic form", dying there on September 17, 1882.
+In May 1872, again detained for theft, he was declared as suffering from mania and dementia and admitted to the Royal Asylum of Aliénes in Turin, where he died on 14 January 1873.
+Richetto's mother would eventually also be admitted to that same asylum on 11 January 1881, diagnosed as suffering from "hysterical madness in a melancholic form", dying there on 17 September 1882.

 Richetto followed his father in Turin in 1863, finishing his studies there at the Professional School.
 After graduating, he found a job at the Railway Company of Upper Italy.

 In 1882, he was arrested and sentenced to 5 years imprisonment for robbery, serving his sentence at Fossano prison.

 On his release in September 1887, he stayed with his mother's family in Bussoleno for several months.
 After borrowing some money from his sister, Luigi left for France.
-He first passed through Algeria, then Marseille and finally Lyon, where he settled on December 15, 1887.
+He first passed through Algeria, then Marseille and finally Lyon, where he settled on 15 December 1887.

 In 1888, he found a job as a nurse.
-When his patient died, his employers brought them to their trading house as a servant.
-He was fired on December 16, 1893, after he was caught stealing wine from the cellar, but he avoided prosecution for the crime.
+When his patient died, his employers brought him to their trading house as a servant.
+He was fired on 16 December 1893, after he was caught stealing wine from the cellar, but he avoided prosecution for the crime.

 Richetto then became an apprentice shoemaker, setting up his own shop in April 1894.
 In June 1896, he became a concierge in the house of the Camillians, on 96 Route de Francheville.